Life Insurance with Polyarteritis Nodosa.

 - Are you currently working now?

-- In the past 12 months, have you applied for or received an form of disability benefits?
+- In the past 12 months, have you applied for or received a form of disability benefits?

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Neuritis.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Neuritis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

 Most individuals who have been diagnosed with Neuritis will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.

 This first group will consist of those who have been diagnosed with Polyarteritis and are either currently experiencing symptoms or have just gone into remissions absent any significant complications.
 In cases like these, what you’re generally going to find is that most (if not all) life insurance companies are going to want to wait until you have recovered and by “”symptom-free for a minimum of one year.

 Individuals who will fall into this category will be one’s that have been diagnosed with Polyarteritis Nodosa and recovered from their infection over a year ago and don’t suffer from any significant complications as a result of their disease.
 In cases like these, we’ll typically find that most will be considered eligible for coverage, and some may even be able to qualify for a Preferred rate depending on how “mild” their infection was and if they are in good health otherwise.